 Apply all we know about intermolecular interactions to understand and predict specifically will happen when a arbitrary potential ligand meets an arbitrary protein.
 This is "trying to read the mind of God" and is one of the more noble enterprises in chemistry.
 Unfortunately, it is also one of the most difficult.
 Evidence suggests that we can explain only a few percent of the observed variance in binding energy.
 One indication of success is the correct, unsupervised prediction of observed complexes (though this is of little or no actual utility).

 This is a much more modest goal and more practical.
 If one can use what we do know to predict that, e.g., 50% of small molecules in given set can not possibly bind to a given protein, then one has the opportunity to experiment twice as efficiently, by halving (or doubling) the number of effective trials.
 An indication of success is a prediction threshold below which 100% of known actives are observed among a much larger number of known inactives, i.e., the whole docking process is evaluated as a pre-experimental filter.
 Our assumption was that DockIt would be primarily used in this manner.

 Although this method might be suitable for predicting average behavior, it is unsuitable for studying the enrichment in extreme tail distribution.
-This approach is extremely sensitive to decoy assigment errors, i.e., even it the assumption of decoy inactivity is mostly correct, a small number of "false controls" has a huge effect on enrichment analysis results.
+This approach is extremely sensitive to decoy assignment errors, i.e., even if the assumption of decoy inactivity is mostly correct, a small number of "false controls" has a huge effect on enrichment analysis results.

 This situation is difficult to avoid in a sensible manner.
 We *don't* want to use very diverse structures such as out of ACD, since a large proportion of such structures are reagents which have no chance of binding (it's too easy to pick actives out of such a set, though that might be OK for "filtering" usage, #2 above).
 Ideally, all molecules tested should be as drug-like as possible, they should all have a good chance of binding, and we'll be testing specific predictions.
 So it's tempting to use a set of actual drugs or drug candidates such as WDI for decoys, but such data sets contain many somewhat-active drug analogs for each drug, which become false-negatives.